ethanwhite/nescent-sabbatical-proposal/proposal.md

 with widely differing structures, to analyze species abundance distributions across ecosystems and taxonomic groups.
-However, we did this work by writing individual sets of queries for each dataset, resulting in XXX lines of SQL that is fragile, scales poorly, and is not generalizable.
+However, we did this work by writing individual sets of queries for each dataset, resulting in over 300 lines of Python + SQL that is fragile, scales poorly, and is not generalizable.
 The updated Retriever will allow the specification of fields in different datasets that should be combined into a single core field in a synthetic dataset.
 The ability to use queries of the original dataset to generate the table with the